aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-runtime/generate-k8s-findings-in-cloud9/index.en.md

 ---
-title: 'Generate Kubernetes Findings using Kubectl in Cloud9 Instance'
+title: "Generate Kubernetes Findings using Kubectl in Cloud9 Instance"
 weight: 23
 ---